Raibo/ic11/README.md

-# IC11: A Compiler for the Stationeers Game IC10 Assembly
+# IC11: Compiler for the Stationeers Game IC10 Assembly

 A tool that translates (compiles) a high-level language program to an IC10 assembly for the Stationeers game.